w3c/wcag-act-rules/content/report/testcases.md

   path: content/report/testcases.md
 ---

-All ACT rules include a number of test cases, which are designed for easy consumption by accessibility test tools and test methodologies.
+All ACT rules include a number of test cases, which are designed for easy consumption by accessibility test tools and methodologies.
 Test cases are updated regularly as part of rule writing.
 All test cases are described in a JSON file:

  <a class='btn' href='https://www.w3.org/WAI/content-assets/wcag-act-rules/testcases.json'>
 	See the Test Cases JSON